NOTE: The Distribution Planning video is interactive. When visible, you may use the left menu to jump to specific topics within the video.

-Amount Certain: A portion of the account the participant specifies ($1,000 minimum) either in a dollar amount or a percentage of their account balance.
-There is a maximum of five (5) requests per year.
+Partial Withdrawal: A portion of the account the participant specifies ($1,000 minimum) either in a dollar amount or a percentage of their account balance.
+There is a maximum of five (5) paper requests requests per year.
 Requests in excess of the maximum may be subject to a fee.

-Amount Certain with Periodic Payments: An amount certain followed by distributions made over regular intervals totaling either the entire account or a portion specified by the participant.
+Partial Withdrawal with Installments: A partial payment followed by distributions made over regular intervals totaling either the entire account or a portion specified by the participant.

 • Savings on taxes: When you take a lump-sum withdrawal, you have to pay all your taxes at once.
-With periodic payments, your tax liability is spread out over time.
+With installments, your tax liability is spread out over time.

 • Retirement Income: One of the primary goals of the Deferred Compensation Plan is to provide a portion of your retirement income.
-Choosing periodic payments may provide a stream of retirement income for years to come.
+Choosing installments may provide a stream of retirement income for years to come.

 • Potential Account Growth: As long as there is money in your account, it will remain tax-favored and has the potential to grow.